Automated solver

 In the final evaluation a lot of matrix elements evaluate to zero and hence do not need to be included, when performing the summation for each frequency.
 We therefore remove all matrix elements below this threshold beforehand.

-If you set to True the solver performs an exact calculation, but uses the direct approach, or the one exploiting the local SU2 symmetry depending on a comparision of the estimated runtime of both approaches.
+If you set to True, the solver performs an exact calculation, but uses the direct approach, or the one exploiting the local SU2 symmetry depending on a comparison of the estimated runtime of both approaches.

 Specifically when set to one, the partitioning, as well as the identified groups and the clustering is printed.
 For further debug information it may be set higher.